BlinkDL/RWKV-LM/README.md

 How it works: RWKV gathers information to a number of channels, which are also decaying with different speeds as you move to the next token.
 It's very simple once you understand it.

+**RWKV is parallelizable because the time-decay of each channel is data-independent (and trainable)**.
+For example, in usual RNN you can adjust the time-decay of a channel from say 0.8 to 0.5 (these are called "gates"), while in RWKV you simply move the information from a W-0.8-channel to a W-0.5-channel to achieve the same effect.

 ### Inference

 Check https://github.com/BlinkDL/RWKV-v2-RNN-Pile for L24-D1024 and L12-D768 models trained on the Pile (and the latest code).
 It's very fast on CPU (the default mode).